Learn How to Make the Most of a Business Meeting

 What You Should Do Before, During and After

 Has your boss asked you to attend a large business meeting?
-Sitting through meetings with your coworkers may be a regular part of your job but from time to time you may have to attend a very large company-wide or industry-wide gathering.
+Sitting through meetings with your coworkers may be a regular part of your job, but from time to time you may have to attend a very large company-wide or industry-wide gathering.
 Attendance at these events may range from hundreds to even thousands of people.
-This can be somewhat nerve wracking especially if you are an introvert who prefers not to be in those types of situations.
+It can be somewhat nerve-wracking especially if you are an introvert who prefers not to be in those types of situations.
 Here is what you can do before, during and after to help you make the most of a business meeting and relieve some of the anxiety you may feel.

 - Do Your Homework: Familiarize yourself with the content of the meeting.
 Find out what topics will be discussed and read up on them.
 While you will learn a lot during the meeting, it will be helpful if you know something about the subject matter going into it.

 - Dress Appropriately: Figure out what you are going to wear a few weeks before the meeting.
 Try to find out whether the style of dress is business formal or casual.
 Remember that casual dress doesn't mean old worn out jeans and a t-shirt.
 You may have to dress up for the meeting even if you can normally wear casual attire.
 If you have to wear a suit and you haven't done that in a while, make sure the one you have is in good shape and fits well.
 Take care of any alterations well in advance of the meeting.
 Check to see if your shoes are in good condition and if not a jar of polish or a trip to the shoemaker may be in order.